intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Restful API

 ### OpenAI-Compatible RESTful APIs & SDK
 NeuralChat provides OpenAI-compatible APIs for LLM inference, so you can use NeuralChat as a local drop-in replacement for OpenAI APIs.
 The NeuralChat server is compatible with both [openai-python library](https://github.com/openai/openai-python) and cURL commands.
+See [neuralchat_api.md](./docs/neuralchat_api.md).

 The following OpenAI APIs are supported:

 - Chat Completions.
 (Reference: https://platform.openai.com/docs/api-reference/chat)
 - Completions.
 (Reference: https://platform.openai.com/docs/api-reference/completions)

+### Additional useful RESTful APIs
+In addition to the text-based chat RESTful API, NeuralChat offers several helpful plugins in its RESTful API lineup to aid users in building multimodal applications.
+NeuralChat supports the following RESTful APIs:
+- Finetuning
+- Audio Chat
+- Document Retrieval
+- Code Generation
+- Text to Image
+- Image to Image
+- Face animation

+For more details, refer to this [README](./server/README.md)

 ## Selected Notebooks